Bala-raj/gcp-nodejs-correlate-logs/README.md

-You need enable and use in your application -> @google-cloud/trace-agent

 **With Google's solution has limitation which let you use only wherever you have access to the request object**  - https://github.com/googleapis/nodejs-logging-bunyan

 But with this you can log anywhere.

 ![alt text](./src/QAz6L.png)

+### Step 1:

+You need enable in GCP and use in your application -> [@google-cloud/trace-agent](https://www.npmjs.com/package/@google-cloud/trace-agent)

+### Step 2:

-Setup: This example shown below will push logs only when it is production or staging server.
+This example shown below will push logs only when it is production or staging server.

 For dev also using the bunyan logger but this way it saves a cost instead pushing unnecessary local logs to cloud.

 config/logger.js
 ```javascript